Abdullateef01/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit file is a shell script that list both files and directories in the current working directory.

-2-bring_me_home file is a shell script that bring the user to home directory
+2-bring_me_home file is a shell script that bring the user to home directory.

+3-listfiles file is a shell script that list files and directories in long format.